 Delivering the Commencement Address at University of Texas at Austin in 2014, Admiral William H McRaven, a retired United States Navy Admiral who last served as the ninth commander of the United States Special Operations Command from August 8, 2011, to August 28, 2014 said “If you make your bed every morning you will have accomplished the first task of the day.”

 ‘Making the bed’ ritual was all important first task of the day one accomplished as a Cadet at Sainik (Military) School, from the age of nine to sixteen.
-On joining the National Defence Academy (NDA), the morning shave became the first important task of the day.
-During early school days, one did not have any facial hair and later, shaving was a ritual only during weekly haircut, executed by the barber.
-On joining NDA, morning shaving became mandatory for all cadets and it continued through my two decades of service with the Indian Army.
+On joining the National Defence Academy (NDA), morning shave became the first important task of the day.
+During early school days, one did not have any facial hair and in senior classes, shaving was a ritual only during weekly haircut, executed by the barber.
+On joining NDA, morning shave became mandatory for all cadets and it continued through my over two decades of service with the Indian Army.

 One winter morning in the eighties, I, a young Lieutenant and Senior Subaltern of the Regiment, received a message that an important political leader had passed away and the day was declared a holiday.
 I had by then shaved and was changing.
 I came out of my room, dressed in whites for physical training (PT) and I found all other Lieutenants also ready for PT.
 “We have shaved and put on our PT dress.
 Let us all go for a run.
 Once you have shaved early morning, holiday or not, it makes no difference ” I said.